Triathlon at the 2006 Commonwealth Games

+Triathlon at the 2006 Commonwealth Games was the second appearance of Triathlon at the Commonwealth Games.
+Competition was held in Melbourne, Australia, from 15 to 26 March 2006.

-The 2006 Commonwealth Games Triathlon events were held on March 18, 2006 in the Melbourne suburb of St. Kilda, which plays host to most triathlon events held in Melbourne.
+The triathlon events were held in the Melbourne suburb of St. Kilda.
 Both men's and women's courses were conducted over the Olympic distance of 1500 m swim, 40 km ride and 10 km run, and were held according to the International Triathlon Union (ITU) rules.

+Australia topped the triathlon medal table by virtue of winning both gold medals.